UW-UPL/Documentation/Coordinator-Responsibilities.md

 Each coordinator will agree to:

+0. Be a UW-Madison registered student.
+Graduate or Undergraduate, full or part time.
+If you stop being a registered student suddenly, you MUST relinquish your coordinator status, as per Bart Miller.
 1. Have a door code.
 Without a door code, one is not a coordinator.
 2. Be responsible for the lab when they're in it.
 3. Attend every coordinator meeting possible.